balanceit/storypark_screener/README.md

 ## Question 2
 ### What's the most interesting technical article you've read recently?
 What did you like about it and why should we take a look at it?

 While working on implementing a content based recommendation system for MBIE recently I came across an article (see below) written by Alyona Medelyan, a graduate of the University of Waikato, about automatic keyword extraction.
-I liked this article because it was written in a clear and approachable way, it contain all the source code and helped me better understand the problem I with which I was tackling.
-In in the end I didn't end up implementing the RAKE algorithm to assist in the recommendation system but it was helpful and interesting nonetheless.
+I liked this article because it was written in a clear and approachable way, it contain all the source code and helped me better understand the problem with which I was tackling.
+In the end I didn't end up implementing the RAKE algorithm to assist in the recommendation system but it was helpful and interesting nonetheless.

-After watching the demo video of the Storypark application I thought about how each story can be associated with one or more "Learning Tags".
+After watching the demo video of the Storypark application I noticed how each story can be associated with one or more "Learning Tags".
 This made me think of a way in which as a story is being written suggestions can be made about which Learning Tags to apply to this story.
 A text's keywords can be part of the input to a recommendation system.
 The RAKE algorithm is a straightforward way to get these keywords.

 https://www.airpair.com/nlp/keyword-extraction-tutorial